 - Lookalike audiences based on the custom audiences;

 - Conversation targeting: choose from over 10,000 conversation topics across 25 categories);

 - Tweet engager targeting (25 interest categories that expand into 350+ sub-topics)

 LinkedIn targeting options

 Linkedin is a great place to run ads in B2B.
-LinkedIn strategies are really popular among those that do account based marketing (ABM), because you can target:
+LinkedIn strategies are viral among those that do account-based marketing (ABM) because you can target:

 - Specific industries

 - Persons based on their job title, seniority, function, skills, years of experience, belonging to a certain LinkedIn group).